mwinb/VaporTs/README.md

 ## HttpErrorHandler

-The HttpErrorHandler is applied to all Routes by default, but can also be used as an individual decorator.
-This handler wraps asynchronous Route decorated functions in a try catch that listens for an HttpError to be thrown.
+The HttpErrorHandler is applied to all Routes and Validators by default, but can also be used as an individual decorator.
+This handler wraps asynchronous Route or Validate decorated functions in a try catch that listens for an HttpError to be thrown.
 The HttpError takes in the code and the response message.
-When caught by the handler, the express response status is set to the HttpErrors code and a json object with the code and message are sent.
+When caught by the handler, the express response status is set to the HttpError code and a json object with the code and message are sent.
 All uncaught errors respond with a 500 and an ambiguous error message.
 Uncaught errors are also logged to the console.

 ### Example - response (caught):